hassanabdallah-dev/Ultimate-tic-tac-toe/README.md

 1. Clone this repository to your local machine.
 2. Open the Unity project using Unity.
 3. Open the source code through the solution file using Visual Studio.
-4. Build and run the project to start playing the game.
+4. Build and run the project.